general press photos

 info@kunsthalle-bielefeld.de

-Please note that we cannot accept external exhibition requests.
-We therefore ask you to refrain from submitting applications for exhibition projects.
-Incoming inquiries cannot be answered and submitted documents cannot be returned.
-Thank you for your comprehension.
+Please note that we are unable to accept external exhibition proposals and are not currently offering any internship placements.
+We therefore ask that you refrain from submitting applications for exhibition projects or internships.
+We are unable to respond to incoming enquiries or return any documents submitted.
+Thank you for your understanding.

 Tue-Fri 11-18 h